Counterfactual Identifiability of Bijective Causal Models: Problem Formulation

 \section{Problem Formulation}

-We assume knowledge of the causal diagram $\mathcal{G}$ that might include unobserved confounders (no Markovianity assumption), and access to observational ($\mathcal{L}_1$) or interventional ($\mathcal{L}_2$) data.
+We assume knowledge of the causal diagram $\mathcal{G}$ that might include unobserved confounders (no Markovianity assumption), and access to observational ($\mathcal{L}_1$) data distribution.
 We are interested in learning the data generation mechanisms $\mathcal{F}$, which can be further used for counterfactual $(\mathcal{L}_3)$ estimation.
-As demonstrated by Pearl's Causal Hierarchy Theorem~\citep[Thm.~27]{bareinboim2022pearl}, cross-layer inference is not possible in general settings, and we need further assumptions.
+As demonstrated by Pearl's Causal Hierarchy Theorem~\citep[Thm.~27]{bareinboim2022pearl}, cross-layer inference is not possible in general settings, and we need to make further assumptions.

-\textbf{Bijective Generation Mechanism (BGM)}: As mentioned in \Cref{sec:prelim}, each endogenous variable $V_i$ is generated in the following way in the SCM framework:
+\textbf{Bijective Generation Mechanism (BGM)}: As mentioned in \S\ref{sec:prelim}, each endogenous variable $V_i$ is generated in the following way in the SCM framework:

 We assume that the function $f_i$ is a bijective mapping from $U_i$ to $V_i$, for each realization of $\text{Pa}(V_i)$, hence the name \emph{Bijective Generation Mechanism (BGM)}.
 In other words, no information is lost in transformation from exogenous to endogenous variables.
 We refer to the inverse of the generation mechanism as $f_i^{-1}(\text{Pa}, \cdot)$, i.e.,